 WMU has found the balance between savoring the tradition and upgrading the facilities on campus so each student is provided a state of the art experience.
 It’s not about being a showcase; it’s about our culture of sustainability.

 From student energy reduction and recycling initiatives in our residence halls to our Leadership in Energy and Environmental Design (LEED) certified academic buildings WMU is leading the way in sustainability efforts.
 If that’s not enough, with 20 electric vehicle charging stations, WMU is the national leader for college campuses boasting EV charging resources.

 You’re coming to WMU to leave career-ready.
 Each program of study has its own benefits and opportunities.
 No matter what your path, you can expect to find internships, co-ops, field studies and many other methods of applying what you’re learning to real life.
 It all adds up to a pretty impressive resume.
 WMU’s Career and Student Employment Services provides students with BroncoJobs, our student employment database.
 Over a dozen career fairs for students in all majors are held each year.
 Employers come from far and wide to recruit WMU students for jobs.
 One thing’s for sure, you’ll leave WMU prepared to take on the world.

-To learn more about why WMU is a choice, read about our Points of Pride.
+To learn more about why students are choosing WMU, read about our points of pride.